On the frontlines of tactical urbanism: lighter, quicker, cheaper with Steven Burgess

 Reimagining Tory Street experienced classic “what I want” vs “what I care about” reaction, amped up in this DomPost piece (some thoughtful coverage by Newshub here) and was wrapped up and put back to car-only space despite being a decent stab at a tactical urbanism project.

-Did we learn anything, apart from “it’ll be kinda cool, but some people will yell lots then Council will can it?
+Did we learn anything, apart from “it’ll be kinda cool, but some people will yell lots then Council will never talk about it again?”

 - Where in your ‘hood would you like to see some tactical urbanism trying new layouts for the street?

-- Can we try some to reshape the city streets with Let’s Get Wellington Moving?
+- Can we try some to reshape the city streets ahead of Let’s Get Wellington Moving?

 - Mark your diary and bring the kids (and bikes, kites, mini soccer ball) for a large-scale one-day popup of people-centric open streets: Wellington Open Streets, Te Ara Tapere o Pōneke, 28th October!